Note: These materials are for the personal use of visitors to this web site, and are not intended for widespread dissemination.

 Click here to view my Google Scholar Page — constantly updated by the hardworking machines at Google (click on the Year option to place the most recent pubs at the top)

-Hickey, D., Schmitz, M., Fessler, D.M.T., Smaldino, P.E., Muric, G., & Burghardt., K. (in press) Auditing Elon Musk’s impact on hate speech and bots.
-ICWSM Proceedings.
-Link to preprint
+Hickey, D., Schmitz, M., Fessler, D.M.T., Smaldino, P.E., Muric, G., & Burghardt., K. (2023) Auditing Elon Musk’s impact on hate speech and bots.
+Proceedings of the International AAAI Conference on Web and Social Media 17:1133-1137.
+Direct link to article (free open access for all).

 Samore, T., Fessler, D.M.T., Sparks, A.M., Holbrook, C., Aarøe, L., Baeza, C.G., Barbato, M.T., Barclay, P., Contreras-Garduño, J., Costa Neves, B., del Pilar Grazioso, M., Elmas, P., Fernández, A.M., Garcia-Marques, L., Giraldo-Perez, P., Gul, P., Habacht, F., Hasan, Y., Hernandez, E.J., Jarmakowski, T., Kamble, S.V., Kameda, T., Kim, B., Kupfer, T., Kurita, M., Li, N.P., Lu, J., Luberti, F., Maegli, M.A., Mejía, M., Morvinski, C., Naito, A., Posner, D.N., Prokop, P., Shani, Y., Solorzano, W.O.P., Stieger, S., Suryani, A.O., Tan., L.K.L., Tybur, J.M., Viciana, H., Visine, A., Wang, J., & Wang, X.T.
 (2023) Greater traditionalism predicts COVID-19 precautionary behaviors across 27 societies.
 Scientific Reports 13:4969.
 Direct link to article (free open access for all)